jacoby149/web10/README.md

 ```

+Step 9 : Optionally, make Stripe and Twilio accounts for verification and payments and fill out the above details.

-Step 9 : Install docker, in the main directory run docker-compose up --build
+Step 10 : Install docker, in the main directory run docker-compose up --build

-Step 10 : Try running the web10 example application in docs.web10.app/local_notes_demo
+Step 11 : Try running the web10 example application in docs.web10.app/local_notes_demo

 ## hosting your own web10 node

-web10 is a system that any person can get running Google Cloud + MongoDB Atlas in 15 minutes.
+Once successfully running the web10 system successfully locally, you can get web10 running successfully from google cloud.

+Step 1: Install KubeCTL

+Step 2 : Install Skaffold

+Step 3 : Log into Google Cloud, Start a Google Cloud Kubernetes Autopilot Instance.

+Step 4 : CD into the skaffold/run folder

+Step 5 : in run.sh, change the variables to your google cloud stuff instead of mine.

-Step 1 : Clone the GitHub repo locally.
+Step 6 : in the powershell, or shell, type ./run.sh

+Step 7 : In google cloud Kubernetes, open the ports on the containers so they are accessible via web.

-Step 2 : Make a Mongo DB Atlas account.
+Step 8 : get a free domain name from [www.freenom.com]

+Step 9 : move the domain name over to cloudflare.com

+Step 10 : set A names for the domain

+* api.domain => IP of api service
+* auth.domain => IP of auth service
+* ... => IP of ... service

+Step 11 : in settings.py, set the domain names to their respective

 ## features